projecthorus/radiosonde_auto_rx/auto_rx/test/notes/2019-03-03_generate_lowsnr_validation.md

 All of the performance testing scripts in use rely on samples with 'calibrated' Signal-to-noise ratio (SNR) - we add noise to a 'golden' sample to produce a sample with a known SNR.

 However, instead of using SNR in the signal bandwidth, we use [Eb/N0](https://en.wikipedia.org/wiki/Eb/N0) (SNR-per-bit).
 This normalises the SNR, and allows comparison between modems operating at different baud rates.
-Eventually, this will also allow comparison of the modems with the theoretical acheivable performance of a FSK modem.
+Eventually, this will also allow comparison of the modems with the theoretical achievable performance of a FSK modem.

 The calibrated SNR samples are generated using [generate_lowsnr.py](../generate_lowsnr.py).
 A set of [golden samples](http://rfhead.net/sondes/sonde_samples.tar.gz) (one per radiosonde type) have very high SNRs, usually about 40dB or so - enough such that all packets are easily decoded.
 For each sample, we measure the signal power in the sample.
 Then, using a calculation based on the baud rate, the sample rate, the number of bits-per-symbol, and the desired SNR, we can generate white noise with a given noise power.
 This is added to the sample, which is then normalised (to +/-1.0) and saved.
 These samples can then be run through the various demodulation chains to measure their performance.

-To be sure these measurements are meainingful, we need some confidence that the right amount of noise is being applied.
+To be sure these measurements are meaningful, we need some confidence that the right amount of noise is being applied.
 We can do this by generating a FSK signal with known bits, and running it through the `generate_lowsnr.py` script.
-The 'noisy' signals can then be passed back into a FSK demodulator, and the Bit-Error-Eate (BER) measured.
+The 'noisy' signals can then be passed back into a FSK demodulator, and the Bit-Error-Rate (BER) measured.
 [David Rowe's FSK modem](http://svn.code.sf.net/p/freetel/code/codec2-dev/README_fsk.txt) has previously been demonstrated to have performance essentially equal to that of a theoretical non-coherent FSK modem, and so is ideal for this purpose.

 ## Generation of FSK
 The codec2-dev repository (which contains the fsk modem mentioned above) has a suite of utilities for testing modem performance.
 For our testing we will use the following utilities:

 * **fsk_get_test_bits**: Generate a sequence of test bits, based off a known pseudorandom seed.
 * **fsk_mod**: Generate a FSK signal with provided baud rate, sample rate, centre frequency, and shift.
-Samples are accepted as one-byte-per-bit via stdin. fsk_mod usually generated real-valued outputs, but with a small modification can produce a complex output.
+Samples are accepted as one-byte-per-bit via stdin. fsk_mod usually generates real-valued outputs, but with a small modification can produce a complex output.
-* **fsk_demod**: Demodulate a FSK signal, with provided sample rate and baud rate. fsk_demod can accept real and complex-valued samples - we are using compex-valued samples.
+* **fsk_demod**: Demodulate a FSK signal, with provided sample rate and baud rate. fsk_demod can accept real and complex-valued samples - we are using complex-valued samples.
 * **fsk_put_test_bits**: Receive the sequence of test bits, and provide BER statistics.

 These utilities can be chained together using bash pipes, with a basic example being: